EastEnders: Ratings EastEnders is the BBC's most consistent programme in terms of ratings, and as of 2024, episodes typically receive between 3 and 4 million viewers. EastEnders two biggest ratings rivals are the ITV soaps Coronation Street (produced by Granada Television in Manchester) and Emmerdale (produced by Yorkshire Television in Leeds).

 The ratings increased in 2010, thanks to the "Who Killed Archie?" storyline and second wedding of Ricky Butcher (Sid Owen) and Bianca Jackson (Patsy Palmer), and the show's first live episode on 19 February 2010.
 The live-episode averaged 15.6 million viewers, peaking at 16.6 million in the final five minutes of broadcast.
 In January 2010, the average audience was higher than that of Coronation Street for the first time in three years.
-During the 30th anniversary week in which there were live elements and the climax of the Who Killed Lucy Beale? storyline, 10.84 million viewers tuned in for the 30th anniversary episode itself in an hour long special on 19 February 2015 (peaking with 11.9 million).
+During the 30th anniversary week, in which there were live elements and the climax of the Who Killed Lucy Beale? storyline, 10.84 million viewers tuned in for the 30th anniversary episode itself in an hour long special on 19 February 2015 (peaking with 11.9 million).
 Later on in the same evening, a special flashback episode averaged 10.3 million viewers, and peaked with 11.2 million.
 The following day, the anniversary week was rounded off with another fully live episode (the second after 2010) with 9.97 million viewers watching the aftermath of the reveal, the Beale family finding out the truth of Lucy's killer and deciding to keep it a secret.
 In 2013, the average audience share for an episode was around 30 per cent.

 Due to the impact of the COVID-19 pandemic on the soap, EastEnders suffered a ratings drop after 2020.
 Despite once being the highest-rated soap, it dropped to third in the rankings in 2021, behind Coronation Street and Emmerdale, with 4.09 million viewers.
-BBC's head of drama, Piers Wenger, explained that since the episode duration had been shortened and the airtime frequently suffered changes, it had led to the audience not knowing when to watch it.
+The BBC's head of drama, Piers Wenger, explained that since the episode duration had been shortened and the airtime frequently suffered changes, it had led to the audience not knowing when to watch it.
 Digital Spy opined that the ratings drop was accredited to "lacklustre storylines" and thought that storylines on rival soaps were better.
 Later that year, EastEnders suffered its lowest rating ever, with 1.7 million viewers watching live.
 The Daily Mirror's Jamie Roberts felt that viewers had "turned their back" on the soap due to its lack of interesting stories and iconic characters.
 Ratings expert Stephen Price also noted that the drop is partly due to the rise of streaming services.